HesselM/rpicross_notes/02-network.md

     XCS~$ ssh rpizero-local
     ```

-    You should now be logged in onto the RPi via ssh, without entering your password.
+    You should now be logged in onto the RPi via SSH, without entering your password.

-### SSH-Keys : root
+## SSH from XCS: root

-For synchronisation of the RPi-rootfs in our crosscompile environment and the root of the 'real' RPi, ssh requires root acces.
+For synchronisation with our cross-compile environment the setup required root access over SSH.

 1. Login to the RPi the enable root.
     ```